Frequently Asked Questions

 What different types of copyright are there?

 Most magazines purchase “First Rights” which gives them the right to publish the image exclusively within the first year of creation.
 After that the copyright reverts to me.
-Most people purchase a buy-out which means they own the artwork and can do what they want with it.
+Some people purchase a buy-out which means they own the artwork and can do what they want with it.
 This costs a bit more.

 Prices and Job Process